aarong/feedme-spec/README.md

 ##### FeedTermination

-A `FeedTermination` message notifies a client that the server has forcibly closed a previously open feed.
+A `FeedTermination` message is used to notify a client that the server has forcibly closed a previously open feed.

 Messages take the following form: